boazbk/tcs/lec_07_other_models.md

 Any of the  standard programming language such as `C`, `Java`, `Python`, `Pascal`, `Fortran` have very similar operations to NAND<<.
 (Indeed, ultimately they can all be executed by machines which have a fixed number of registers and a large memory array.)
-Hence using [RAMTMequivalencethm](){.ref}, we can simulate any program in such a programming language by a NAND++  program.
+Hence using [RAMTMequivalencethm](){.ref}, we can simulate any program in such a programming language by a NAND-TM  program.
-In the other direction, it is a fairly easy programming exercise to write an interpreter for NAND++ in any of the above programming languages.
+In the other direction, it is a fairly easy programming exercise to write an interpreter for NAND-TM in any of the above programming languages.
 Hence we can also simulate NAND-TM programs (and so by [TM-equiv-thm](){.ref}, Turing machines) using these programming languages.
-This property of being equivalent in power to Turing Machines / NAND++ is called _Turing Equivalent_ (or sometimes _Turing Complete_).
+This property of being equivalent in power to Turing Machines / NAND-TM is called _Turing Equivalent_ (or sometimes _Turing Complete_).
 Thus all programming languages we are familiar with are Turing equivalent.^[Some programming language have hardwired fixed (even if extremely large) bounds on the amount of memory they can access, which formally prevent them from being applicable to computing infinite functions and hence simulating Turing machines.
 We ignore such issues in this discussion and assume access to some storage device without a fixed upper bound on its capacity.]

 ::: {.remark title="Recursion in NAND<< (advanced)" #recursion}